Do You Know How to Help Most Client

 Since December, thousands of lawyers and CPAs have been developing ideas to address the SECURE Act’s 10-Year Rule for the vast majority of clients with significant retirement plans who also use trusts as the mainstay of their estate plan.

 Some solutions focus on financial engineering, such as converting traditional IRA accounts to Roth IRAs or increasing taxable distributions to move funds to life insurance.
 Other solutions involve a significant charitable component, such as leaving funds to variations of charitable remainder trusts.
 While these solutions are certainly viable and important to consider, they unfortunately only appeal to a small minority of clients.
 Most clients will want a solution that mitigates the income tax burden of the loss of the stretch to the maximum extent possible, while still keeping the most protection in trust from creditors, divorce and estate tax.

 This is where you come in to help and we have brought on the experts to help show you how!

-Be sure to join us and nationally renowned CPA and tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA and nationally renowned estate planning attorney, Edwin J. Morrow, III, J.D., for a brand new and timely presentation entitled, “The SECURE Act’s Three Leading Fiduciary Trust Income Tax Planning Strategies”.
+Be sure to join us and nationally renowned CPA and tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA and nationally renowned estate planning attorney, Edwin J. Morrow, III, J.D., for a timely presentation entitled, “The SECURE Act’s Three Leading Fiduciary Trust Income Tax Planning Strategies”.